unoplatform/uno/doc/articles/uno-build-error-codes.md

 ### UNOB00011: The desktop TargetFramework must be placed first in the TargetFrameworks property

-In Visual Studio 2022, an issue prevents debugging WSL debugging from working properly when the `net8.0-desktop` TargetFramework is not placed first in the `TargetFrameworks` property.
+In Visual Studio 2022, an issue prevents WSL debugging from working properly when the `net8.0-desktop` TargetFramework is not placed first in the `TargetFrameworks` property.

 Make sure to place `net8.0-desktop` first in your `<TargetFrameworks>` property.